Research the company on their websites ( check below on how to research)

 Connect with hiring managers or recruiters on LinkedIn if possible, to maintain the relationship for future opportunities

-Thank them regardless of rejection
+Thank them regardless of the rejection

-Why researching the company is extremely important?
+Why researching before the job interview is important?

 Are you fit for one another?